manojkumarmuvvala/Weather-Application-in-HTML-CSS-JAVASCRIPT/README.md

 Key Features:

-Search functionality to find weather forecasts for specific locations Display of current weather conditions including temperature with beautiful images 2-day weather forecast with detailed information for each day Responsive design for optimal user experience on various devices
+* Search functionality to find weather forecasts for specific locations//
+* Display of current weather conditions including temperature with beautiful images//
+* 2-day weather forecast with detailed information for each day//
+* Responsive design for optimal user experience on various devices//

 Technologies Used:

-HTML5 for structuring the application
+1.HTML5 for structuring the application//
-CSS3 for styling and layout
+2.CSS3 for styling and layout//
-JavaScript for dynamic functionality and API integration Weather API for real-time weather data
+3.JavaScript for dynamic functionality and API integration// 4.Weather API for real-time weather data//

 Getting Started: